 There are also many over the counter Topical Eye Drops for ocular allergies, but we recommend Alaway or Zaditor.
 These drops are instilled into the affected eye twice a day during allergy season and can sometimes be used year-round if recommended by your eye care professional.

 Nasal Steroid Sprays are often more effective than oral pills and liquids and can sometimes improve ocular symptoms of allergies because of how close the nasal passage and the tear duct are to each other.
 Some common examples include Flonase, Nasacort, and Rhinocort.

 Of course, we can’t forget the Oral Pills and Liquids used over the counter to combat allergies.
 These options are systemic, which means they are going to affect the entire body versus just the site of allergy.
 Sometimes, even though they treat eye allergies, patients will notice excessively dry eyes which need to be treated with artificial tears.
 Some readily available brands include Zyrtec, Allegra, Claritin, and Xyzal.

-If ocular allergies are preventing you from enjoying the beautiful spring weather, don’t hesitate to give us a call or text us at 208-322-8439.
+If ocular allergies are preventing you from enjoying the beautiful spring weather, don’t hesitate to schedule an appointment.
 Our doctors can help you get the relief you need, even during quarantine with telehealth!
 Don’t suffer, call now!